Signs of Moisture in Crawl Spaces

 -Temperature conditions

-Even short-term moisture events can create long-term problems if drying does not occur properly.
+Even a short moisture event can create longer-term problems if the crawl space does not dry properly.

 Do musty smells always mean mold is present?